FedOptima: Optimizing Resource Utilization in Federated Learning: Background and motivation

-\begin{boxH} \textbf{Challenge 2: Lack of Scalability} - The amount of memory available on the server is the factor limiting the scalability of offloading-based FL, and consequently its combination with asynchronous FL.
+The available server memory limits the scalability of OFL, and consequently its combination with AFL.
 The maximum number of devices that can be trained depends on the number of server counterparts of the partitioned model that can be held in memory.
-As the number of devices increases, more server memory is required to accommodate their activations. \end{boxH}
+As the number of devices increases, more server memory is required to accommodate their activations.

 The memory required $\mu$ by the server is as follows:

 where $K$ denotes the number of devices, and $\mu^{model}$ and $\mu^{act}$ are sizes of model and activations, respectively.
 The first term of the equation indicates the server memory required for $K$ partitioned models and one global model.
 The second term represents the memory required by $K$ batches of activations.